vteromero/VTEnc/doc/VTEnc_encoding_data_format.md

 # VTEnc encoding data format

-This document briefly describes the encoding data format produced and consumed when using VTEnc.
+This document briefly describes the encoding data format produced and consumed by VTEnc.

 It's assumed that you know the algorithm and you're familiar with concepts like "Bit Cluster" or "Bit Cluster Tree".
 If not, you can learn about them in this [article](https://vteromero.github.io/2019/07/28/vtenc.html).

 ## Introduction

-There are 8 different variations (2 types of sequences x 4 supported data types) of the encoding data format which differ slightly to one another.
+There are 8 different variations of the encoding data format (2 types of sequences x 4 supported data types) which differ slightly to one another.
 Yet, all of them share the same general structure.

 This encoding data format doesn't include information about neither the type of sequence nor the sequence's data type.
-It's up to the user to know that context when decoding a encoded stream.
+It's up to the user to know that context when decoding an encoded stream.

 All the fields are encoded in **little-endian** format.